dereksparks1982/The-Roomz-Game-2007/README.md

-# The Roomz Game 2007
+# The Roomz Game 2006 Preservation and Reconstruction Project

 Preservation and reconstruction research for **The Roomz**, the Flash browser puzzle game created by **Stachu & Ralfi** and first released in 2006.